forbe/tun2http/Readme.md

 * sort by package name
   * Sort application list by package name

+* order by asc
+  * Sorting in ascending order

+* order by desc
+  * Sorting in descending order

 ### MITM (SSL decrypt)

 TunProxy does not perform SSL decryption.
 TunProxy acts like a transparent proxy.